LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Update heading tags in various page elements for better accessibility
 - Add sr-only text for Selection checkbox table header
+- Update a few more colors for better contrast

 ### version 7.34.0
 *Released*: 5 May 2026